I Want To...

 Enter the last name, specialty or keyword for your search below.

-At the Johns Hopkins Neurosurgery Pain Research Institute, we believe that basic brain, spine, and peripheral nerve neuroscience combined with clinical brain and spine imaging, pharmacology and human genomics will provide insights into new treatments for people with painful conditions.
-These therapies could treat painful conditions in a similar way as antibiotics – targeting specific bacteria in the treatment of infectious diseases.
+The Johns Hopkins Neurosurgery Pain Research Institute leverages basic brain, spine, and peripheral nerve neuroscience, combined with clinical brain and spine imaging, pharmacology and human genomics to gain insights into new treatments for people with painful conditions.
+The objective is therapy that treats painful conditions as antibiotics target specific bacteria in the treatment of infectious diseases.

-The efforts of the Neurosurgery Pain Research Institute will incorporate several different clinical and research units, and build on existing work in pain being conducted by a broad range of specialists at Johns Hopkins.
-Through this collaboration, we intend to accelerate the research in understanding pain to significantly contribute to advancing the treatment of acute and chronic pain, leading to the development of novel drugs, prevention options, and treatment therapies.
-This research also will have major implications for future social services, education, and policy issues.
+The Neurosurgery Pain Research Institute comprises several clinical and research units and builds on existing work in pain conducted by a range of Johns Hopkins specialists.
+Collaboration affords us the chance to accelerate research, improve our understanding of acute and chronic pain and advance its treatment through novel drugs, prevention options and treatment therapies.
+Our work has major implications for future social services, education and policy issues.

 Clinical Research Center